eapowertools/qs-admin-playbook/docs/tooling/qlik_cli.md

 ## Where to get it

-The Qlik Cli can be found here: [Qlik Cli](https://github.com/ahaydon/Qlik-Cli).
+The Qlik CLI for Windows can be found here: [Qlik CLI for Windows](https://github.com/ahaydon/Qlik-Cli).

 -------------------------

 ## Documentation

-For documentation, please visit the Wiki for the repository here: [Qlik Cli Wiki](https://github.com/ahaydon/Qlik-Cli/wiki).
+For documentation, please visit the Wiki for the repository here: [Qlik CLI for Windows Wiki](https://github.com/ahaydon/Qlik-Cli/wiki).

 -------------------------

 ## Example Script <i class="fas fa-file-code fa-xs" title="API | Requires Script"></i>

-The below is a simple example of the Qlik Cli importing an app into a Qlik environment and publishing it to a stream.
+The below is a simple example of the Qlik CLI for Windows importing an app into a Qlik environment and publishing it to a stream.

 ```powershell
 Import-QlikApp -file .\filename.qvf -name ExampleApp -upload | Publish-QlikApp -stream ExampleStream